Can Alzheimer's and dementia be prevented?

 Pillar #4: Mental stimulation

 It's important to continue learning new things and challenging your brain throughout life.
 Whether you’re looking to prevent the onset of dementia or delay its progression, when it comes to your brain the key is to “use it or lose it.”
 In the groundbreaking NIH ACTIVE study, older adults who received as few as 10 sessions of mental training not only improved their cognitive functioning in daily activities in the months after the training, but continued to show long-lasting improvements 10 years later.

 Activities involving multiple tasks or requiring communication, interaction, and organization offer the greatest protection.
 Set aside time each day to stimulate your brain:

 Learn something new.
 Study a foreign language, practice a musical instrument, learn to paint or sew, or read the newspaper or a good book.
 One of the best ways to take up a new hobby is to sign up for a class and then schedule regular times for practicing.
-The greater the novelty and challenge, the greater the benefit.
+The greater the novelty, complexity, and challenge, the greater the benefit.

 Enjoy strategy games, puzzles, and riddles.
 Brain teasers and strategy games provide a great mental workout and build your capacity to form and retain cognitive associations.
 Do a crossword puzzle, play board games, cards, or word and number games such as Scrabble or Sudoku.

 Follow the road less traveled.
 Take a new route, eat with your non-dominant hand, rearrange your computer file system.
 Vary your habits regularly to create new brain pathways.

 Pillar #5: Quality sleep

 If nightly sleep deprivation is slowing your thinking and or affecting your mood, you may be at greater risk of developing or deteriorating symptoms of Alzheimer’s disease.
 The vast majority of adults need at least 8 hours of sleep per night.